 Trades of Hope is a jewelry company with a difference.
-The company focuses on supporting and empowering artisans from various parts of the world, including India, Uganda, Haiti and Costa Rica.
+The company focuses on supporting and empowering artisans from various parts of the world, including Guatemala, Cambodia, Kenya and Peru.

 These artisans make the products themselves.
 Some of the produced items are handmade, while others are created using tools or sewing machines.

 The idea is that Trades of Hope provides people with ways to earn money and to support their families.
 Customers are also provided with information about some of the individuals and families who create the products.

 The end result is a selection of products that are handmade and actually help people.
 The individual pieces are also unusual, with the styles being partly based on the region where they were created.